How it works

 Some of the symptoms you might get include:

-- tingling feelings like pins and needles, or electric shocks (particularly in the head)
+- tingling feelings like pins and needles, or electric shocks (particularly in the head and down the back)

 - sleep disturbances (vivid dreams, nightmares, not being able to sleep)

 - vertigo (losing your balance)

 These symptoms should stop after two weeks for most people, but some people can get them for two to three months or more.